 GM is governed by a Board of Directors and Committees of the Board that meet throughout the year.
 The Board is elected by our shareholders to oversee and provide guidance on the Company's business and affairs.
-It is the ultimate decision-making body of the Company, except for those matters reserved for shareholders by law or Company's pursuant to the governance documents.
+It is the ultimate decision-making body of the Company, except for those matters reserved for shareholders by law or pursuant to the Company's governance documents.
 Among other things, the Board oversees Company strategy and execution of the strategic plan.
-In addition. it oversees
+In addition, it oversees management's proper safeguarding of the assets of the Company, maintenance of appropriate financial and other internal controls, compliance with applicable laws and regulations, and proper governance.
+The Board is committed to sound corporate governance policies and practices that are designed and routinely assessed to enable the Company to operate its business responsibly, with integrity, and to position GM to compete more effectively, sustain its success, and build long-term shareholder value.

-🕨 Board Size
+Board Size

 The Board sets the number of directors from time to time by a resolution adopted by a majority of the Board.
 The Governance Committee reassesses the suitability of the Board's size at least annually.
 The Board has the flexibility to increase or decrease the size of the Board as circumstances warrant, although the Company's Certificate of Incorporation limits the total number of directors to 17.
-There are currently 13 members of the
+There are currently 13 members of the u Director Independence

-Director Independence